 However, this blog isn’t about my name, it’s about my three favorite passions, which are travel, eating, and sewing.
 (Read about my passion for sewing, here).

 By the time I was 19 years old, I began to travel extensively.
 I had no idea that my first flight would be exactly that: the first of many.
 (Get a glimpse of why people travel, here).

-Many times the destination was far beyond what I could have imagined.
+It was worth the risk to visit a new and unheard-of destination; many times the destination was far beyond what I could have imagined.

 I did not even bother to read up on where I was going.
 Take it as it comes.

 My only research was to buy the correct currencies for the trip.

 We had the Michelin Guide – and we used paper maps … what? no GPS?

 The Michelin Guide could tell you everything!